andreiyusupau/online-pharmacy/README.md

 ## Online Pharmacy
 This project represents the REST service for online pharmacy.
+You can see the frontend part here (https://github.com/andreiyusupau/online-pharmacy-front).

 Main entities are User, Operation, Product.
 User can have many credit cards and one role.
 User can perform operations such as procurement and order.